-The Pennsylvania and Potomac Avenue SE Intersection Pedestrian Safety Study proposes to enhance safety at these street intersections for neighborhood pedestrians and transit users of the Potomac Avenue Metrorail Station and the numerous area bus stops.
+The Pennsylvania and Potomac Avenues SE Intersection Pedestrian Improvement Project proposes to enhance safety at these street intersections for neighborhood pedestrians and transit users of the Potomac Avenue Metrorail Station and the numerous area bus stops.

-The current configuration of the six-legged intersection has multiple crosswalk locations making crosswalk signal timing challenging.
-Despite the numerous crosswalk locations, pedestrians traverse the intersection through the grassed median owned by the National Park Service.
-Proposed intersection changes will seek to reduce the number of pedestrian and vehicle conflict points and provide safer, more direct routes for the pedestrian and transit users.
+Despite the numerous crosswalk locations, pedestrians traverse the intersection through the grassed median of Pennsylvania Avenue SE.
+The proposed project would reduce the number of pedestrian crossings to allow for more direct routes for pedestrians and transit users.

 The project was originally proposed in the 2005 Middle Anacostia River Crossings Transportation Study (MAC) as a mid-term improvement for enhancing the transportation network in the Middle Anacostia River region.

-Three design concepts are currently under DDOT review for the project.
+Four design alternatives are currently under DDOT review for the project.
 For more information view the information brochure.